nummacway/gb300/README.md

 The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
 The horizontal viewing angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
 People who love the GB300 for its form factor, working sound volume control and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
 The GB300's default screen has diagonal(!) screen tearing.

-Because it lacks arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which arenn't allocated to a partition), formatted FAT32.
+Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.

 The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plug.
 The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
 If your TV doesn't care, use NTSC 480i to prevent unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
 Do not plug in the cable until the device has completely booted.

 The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 isn't sold bundled with them either.
 These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.

 The GB300 is powered by a standard 18650 battery that you can easily change.
 The default battery appears to have overcharge protection (the charging current will drop when the battery is full), yet the green charging light will not turn off.
-If the battery is very low, it will take around 4&thinsp;VAh until it stops charging.
+If the battery is very low (crashes and glitches), it will take a little under 4&thinsp;VAh until it stops charging.
 This suggests that the capacity is lower than the SF2000's 1750 mAh.
-This is supported by people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
-Neither device has undercharge protection, so leaving the device on with a lower battery can kill the battery.
+This is supported by the manual listing 800 mAh, and people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
+Neither device has undercharge protection, so leaving the device on with a low battery can kill the battery.
 One person reported that their GB300 came with the power switch in the 'ON' position and therefore a dead battery.
 Buying a new battery worked.
 If you buy a new battery, consider one with both, over- and undercharge protection.
 Althrough the SF2000 takes flat batteries, the GB300 seems to require some manipulation to its contact springs due to the console's case design.
-It charges with around 2.5&thinsp;W, which slowly drops to around 2&thinsp;W as it charges.
+It charges with around 2.5 to 2.9&thinsp;W, which decreases as it charges.

 ## General Firmware Features